Aquatics

 At the Raven Knob Aquatics area, Scouts enjoy swimming, lifesaving, snorkeling, kayaking, canoeing, rowing, small-boat sailing, and stand-up paddleboarding.
 All activities take place on beautiful Lake John Sobotta, at our newly-redesigned waterfront facility in the heart of camp.

 Scouts of all ages are invited to participate in Aquatics activities.
 Swimming and Kayaking merit badges are popular with younger Scouts, and older Scouts often elect to go sailing, snorkeling, or participate in the open-water mile swim.
-Scouts age 15 and older may enroll in the rigorous BSA/American Red Cross Lifeguarding program.
-Successful completion of this course earns the Scout two professional lifeguarding certifications from the Boy Scouts of America and the American Red Cross.
+Scouts age 15 and older may enroll in the rigorous American Red Cross Lifeguarding program.
+Successful completion of this course earns Scouts a professional lifeguarding certification from the American Red Cross.